Canceled Games

 The Antagonist

-Thanks to JPCVFAN, we get direct word from Koji Igarashi that the heroes were meant to be Richter Belmont and Maria Renard while the antagonist was meant to be a "foreign rival" or, more likely, a rival whose characteristics are based on a superficial view of foreign culture.
+Thanks to JPCVFAN, we get direct word from Koji Igarashi that the heroes were meant to be Richter Belmont and Maria Renard, while the antagonist was positioned as a "rival" or, more likely, an instigator whose characteristics are based on a superficial view of foreign culture.
 Obviously, the "rival" is akin to Charlie Vincent from Castlevania 64 or more likely Belloq from Raiders of the Lost Ark--an aggressive antihero who's looking to trump Richter by being the first to destroy Dracula and to do it by any means necessary.

 There was no reason to throw away all of this work in converting Bloodletting and its gameplay into Symphony of the Night, and we can see that Konami kept its hero/antihero sprites in mind when creating some of Symphony's characters.
 For instance: